Koredotcom/docs/docs/gale/playground/using-prompt-studio.md

 ## Apply Variables

 You can incorporate variables into your prompt.
-A variable acts as a placeholder representing multiple prompt injections.
-For large datasets, you can use the columns of an uploaded CSV file as variables in the prompt.
-For smaller datasets with one or two data points, you can manually type in a value for a variable and test the output.
+A variable represents the 'key' part of the 'key-value' pair.
+For datasets, you can use the columns of an uploaded CSV file as variables in the prompt.
+For a limited number of variables, you can manually type in the values and test the output.

 Variables enable you to run prompts with different values simultaneously, generating answers for all of them at once.
 By attaching variables to your prompts and defining their values, you can execute multiple prompts concurrently.